roys/java-android-basketballcheater/README.md

 ![UI Automater Viewer](https://github.com/roys/java-android-basketballcheater/raw/master/misc/uianimatorview.png "UI Automater Viewer")

 #### FAQ
 **Q:** What's the high score with this script?
-I've only tried it for a few runs, but I got a decent 58.
+**A:** I've only tried it for a few runs, but I got a decent 58.
 I'm sure the sky's the limit with some tweaking.